joelindra/NSCAN/README.md

 4. Navigate to the directory containing the script.
 5. Make the script executable by running:
     ```bash
-    chmod +x n5c4n.rb
+    chmod +x nscan.rb
     ```
 6. Run the script by executing:
     ```bash
-    ./n5c4n.rb
+    ./nscan.rb
     ```

 ### Script Description

-The script `n5c4n.rb` allows users to perform network scans using Nmap.
+The script `nscan.rb` allows users to perform network scans using Nmap.
 It provides options to scan a single target domain or multiple domains from a file.

 The script utilizes the 'colorize' gem for colored output in the terminal.
 It incorporates a loading animation while scanning to indicate ongoing processes.